4 Reflections on T&T’s 52nd Year of Independence

 4. Caribbean Court of Justice

-Every year, thousands of CAPE Caribbean Studies students write about the need to decolonize our Caribbean space and they justify the reasons we need to establish the CCJ as our final appellate court in Trinidad and Tobago.
+Every year, thousands of CAPE Caribbean Studies students write about the need to decolonise our Caribbean space and they justify the reasons we need to establish the CCJ as our final appellate court in Trinidad and Tobago.

-Tomorrow will be September 1st and I remember those Gyal-Ah-Rush-Me haircuts we all sported on the first day of school.
-September was always the first month of the New Year and maybe this reflection can help me define the work that must be done moving ahead.
+Tomorrow will be September 1st and I remember those haircuts we all sported on the first day of school.
+September was always the first month of the New ‘School’ Year and maybe this reflection can help me define the work that must be done moving ahead.

 Happy 52nd Independence Day, Trinidad and Tobago.